Phone & WhatsApp: +66 96 916 3287

 Signs You May Need Trauma Counseling

-Trauma can show up in obvious and subtle ways.
-Some signs are unmistakable, like recurring flashbacks.
-Others are quieter, like fatigue, irritability, or emotional disconnection.
-Recognizing the core symptoms of PTSD helps you decide whether to seek help.
+Trauma can show up in both obvious and less obvious ways.
+Certain signs are unmistakable – recurring flashbacks, nightmares, being easily triggered by certain places or situations.
+Others are more subtle, such as fatigue, irritability, or emotional disconnection.
+There are, however, certain core symptoms of PTSD which you can learn to help you decide whether to seek help.

 Unexplained physical symptoms